Virtual concert: In video games and virtual worlds

-Many virtual performances have begun experimenting with virtual and augmented reality.
+Many virtual performances have also leveraged virtual and augmented reality.
 TheWave, a dedicated platform for virtual reality concerts, launched in 2017.
 Artists who have performed on the platform include Imogen Heap, The Glitch Mob, and Kill the Noise; the service shut down in 2021, with the company stating that it was focusing on distributing its productions via "popular streaming platforms" instead.
+On the virtual world platform VRChat, a number of groups have organized digital nightclubs and music festivals with live streamed performances (ranging from community members, to established producers such as Jean-Michel Jarre and Muzz), hosted in specially-designed worlds on the platform.
+Many of these worlds are designed to mimic real-life venues, but some are designed as artistic experiences.
+A February 2026 virtual concert during Sanrio VFes to promote the anime film Cosmic Princess Kaguya! caused VRChat to set a new concurrent user record of 156,700 overall.

 In August 2020, Canadian singer the Weeknd collaborated with social media platform TikTok to hold an interactive augmented reality live stream titled "The Weeknd Experience" on various dates, with the first occurring on August 7, 2020.
 Tomorrowland replaced its in-person festival with a virtual event known as "Tomorrowland Around the World", which featured filmed DJ performances composited into 3D stage environments rendered using Unreal Engine, and combined with simulated crowd noise and virtual spectators to create the footage for each performer.

 On July 14, 2023, the company named AMAZE launched their VR concert application, featuring real footage of artists in virtual worlds created using Unreal Engine.
 The app currently offers access to free songs, as well as the option to purchase full VR concerts featuring artists like Megan Thee Stallion, Upsahl, Ceraadi, Zara Larsson, and T-Pain.
 In 2024, SM Entertainment partnered with AMAZE to develop a studio in Seoul to produce VR concerts.

-On August 25, 2023, the video game Sky: Children of the Light set a Guinness World Record for 'Most users in a concert themed metaverse hangout, as 10,061 users joined an in-game concert of Norwegian singer Aurora, all on the same server.
+On August 25, 2023, Sky: Children of the Light held an in-game concert featuring Norwegian singer Aurora; it set a world record for the most concurrent users on a single server a metaverse concert, at 10,061 users.

-On October 27, 2023, the startup named Sensorium premiered a show developed in collaboration with Carl Cox.
+On October 27, 2023, Sensorium premiered a show developed in collaboration with Carl Cox.
 The 30-minute show, titled 'Intermundium,' showcases tracks created, produced, and performed by Carl Cox, who is represented through his avatar taking center stage during the performance.
 The show was made available in VR, VR-360 and 2D formats.